aws/aws-parallelcluster/docs/source/configuration.rst

 master_instance_type
 """"""""""""""""""""
 The EC2 instance type use for the master node.
+Note that when using a placement group of 'cluster' only certain instance types can participate in a placement group.

 This defaults to t2.micro for default template. ::